vimaljethva35/Code-Quest/README.md

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![Tailwind CSS](https://img.shields.io/badge/tailwind%20css-%2338B2AC.svg?style=for-the-badge&logo=tailwind-css&logoColor=white)

-# FireCode
+# CodeQuest

-FireCode is a clone of LeetCode, a platform for developers to practice coding problems and improve their skills.
+CodeQuest is a clone of LeetCode, a platform for developers to practice coding problems and improve their skills.
 This project was created as a full-stack project _(my first full-stack project)_ using Express, MongoDB, Mongoose, TypeScript,TypeScript React (TSX), CSS3, and Tailwind CSS.

 # Demo

-You can see the live demo of website at https://fire-code.vercel.app.
+You can see the live demo of website (comming soon)

 # Installation